 The Kentucky Transportation Center

 Integrity.
 Dedication.
 Innovation.
 Efficiency.
-The Kentucky Transportation Center strives to keep these principles at the foundation of all research tasks.
+The Kentucky Transportation Center strives To provide a safe, efficient, environmentally sound and fiscally responsible transportation system that delivers economic opportunity and enhances the quality of life in Kentucky.
 Now is the time for smarter and more rapid infrastructure development, and the Center is committed to providing transformative solutions to the most critical problems facing today’s transportation systems.
-Growing from a small research division founded in 1941, today KTC is a vibrant hub of applied multidisciplinary transportation research.
-KTC has built a strong partnership with the Kentucky Transportation Cabinet while continuously growing its client base by collaborating with other transportation agencies across the United States.
-Spread across 12 program areas housed on the University of Kentucky campus, the Center’s staff enjoys a strong and enduring relationship with the Department of Civil Engineering.
-KTC’s multidisciplinary focus allows researchers to touch on every dimension of multimodal transportation.
+Growing from a small research division founded in 1941, today The Kentucky Transportation Center is a vibrant hub of applied multidisciplinary transportation research.
+The Kentucky Transportation Center has built a strong partnership with the Kentucky Transportation Cabinet while continuously growing its client base by collaborating with other transportation agencies across the United States.
+Spread across 13 program areas housed on the University of Kentucky campus, the Center’s staff enjoys a strong and enduring relationship with the Department of Civil Engineering.
+The Kentucky Transportation Center’s multidisciplinary focus allows researchers to touch on every dimension of multimodal transportation.
 As the Center expands, it will continue to deliver practical solutions and disperse knowledge that will benefit how the public experiences and interacts with complex transportation systems.